 One of the splurges we opted for was an upgraded kitchen layout, which included a double oven, separate stove top, and larger island.
 Everything else we kept very basic, including linoleum floors, no backsplash, and not having hardware installed.
 I have to admit, for a while I thought we made a huge mistake in going for the white/black combo because it felt so stark!

 Luckily all of that changed as soon as we put the new floors in!
 The light wood tone just made the whole kitchen come alive.
 Unlike other rooms, I work on the kitchen a little bit at a time since it doesn’t need any major demo.
-Over the last few years I’ve installed hardware, added towel bars, added under cabinet lighting (actually a professional did this one), installed a backsplash, added a lot of behind the scenes organization, trimmed out the island and added new brackets, changed out the outlet covers, and added floating shelves around the fridge.
+Over the last few years I’ve installed hardware, added towel bars, added under cabinet lighting (actually a professional did this one), installed a backsplash, added a lot of behind the scenes organization, trimmed out the island and added new brackets, changed out the outlet covers, and added floating shelves around the fridge, installed a new microwave, and filled in the space above the cabinets.
 There a few more things I want to tackle, but I absolutely love how far this kitchen has come.

 Wall Color – Sherwin Williams Frosty White